Best Practice Policies

 DPG is proud to partner with Portico, a digital preservation service, to ensure all articles published are archived for future use.

 Criteria for Publishing

-All articles published in DPG Open Access journals are licensed under Copyright Creative Commons Attribution-NonCommercial 4.0 International License.
+All articles published in Dougmar Publishing Group Open Access journals are licensed under Copyright Creative Commons Attribution-NonCommercial 4.0 International License.
 Copyright of articles published in all DPG titles is retained by the author.
-The author grants DPG the rights to publish the article and identify itself as the original publisher.
-The author grants DPG exclusive commercial rights to the article.
+The author grants Dougmar the rights to publish the article and identify itself as the original publisher.
+The author grants Dougmar exclusive commercial rights to the article.
 The author grants any non-commercial third party the rights to use the article freely provided original author(s) and citation details are cited.

 Peer Review and Editorial Control

-An initial in-house quality control check deals with issues such as competing interests, financial disclosures, plagiarism, etc. Submissions may be returned to authors for queries, and will not be seen by our Editorial Board or peer reviewers until they pass this quality control check.
+The Managing Editor for each journal fists completes an initial in-house quality control check considering issues such as competing interests, financial disclosures, plagiarism, etc. Submissions may be returned to authors for queries, and will not be seen by our Editor, Editorial Board or peer reviewers until they pass this quality control check.

 Once an article has been accepted, it will be sent to a selected editorial board member, based on experience and expertise.
 The Editorial Board member will then either act as one of two peer reviewers, or will select two peer reviewers to review the article.
 Reviews are double blind.